ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

    ```
    {:screen}

 3. List the profiles that are available for creating a dedicated host to determine what profile family and class you want to assign to the dedicated host group.
 The family and class that you assign to the group when it is created determines the profiles that can be used to provision dedicated hosts and instances in the group.
 All dedicated hosts and virtual server instances that are provisioned to the dedicated host group must be from the same family and class of profiles.
+For more information, see [Dedicated host profiles](/docs/vpc?topic=vpc-dh-profiles).

    ```
    ibmcloud is dedicated-host-profiles